renra/project-consistency/virtualization/README.md

 ## Score

-Not fast with VMWare, suffers from drift.
+Not fast with VirtualBox, suffers from drift.

 * [x] Easy to setup for a new developer - with tools like [vagrant](https://www.vagrantup.com/)
 * [ ] Fast